-Not too long ago, car jump starters were huge, heavy and expensive items that took up a sizeable amount of space in your boot.
-But these days, thanks to the compact power of lithium batteries, they can be around the same size as a large smartphone power bank and provide enough power to breathe your car back to life in an instant.
+Back in the day, the best jump starters were huge, heavy and expensive items that took up a sizeable amount of space in your boot.
+Nowadays, thanks to compact lithium batteries, they are the same size as a large smartphone power bank and provide enough power to breathe your car back to life in an instant.

-Speaking of which, some car jump starters can even double as a portable battery pack, complete with USB ports for charging up your gadgets when it isn’t needed for jump-starting the car.
-Many also come with integrated lights – helpful if you’re trying to locate the bonnet catch and attach the power leads and don't have a torch or head torch handy.
+Speaking of which, some car jump starters can even double as a portable battery pack, with USB ports for charging your gadgets when it isn't needed for jump-starting the car.
+Many also come with integrated lights – helpful if you're trying to locate the bonnet catch and attach the power leads and don't have a handheld torch or head torch handy.